 Dionis Ortiz is a multimedia artist, community art producer, and educator who works in printmaking, collage, and sculpture.
 Drawing from his experiences as a child born and raised in Harlem of Dominican descent, he creates geometric, process-based works from ill-regarded and found materials to celebrate the people of the African diaspora.

-He was a participant in the Artist in the Marketplace (AIM) Program at The Bronx Museum of the Arts, received a Rema Hort Mann Artist Community Engagement Grant.
-In 2021 he was a recipient of the City Artist Corps Grant from New York Foundation for the Arts, Artist in Residence at Sugar Hill Children's Museum of Art and Storytelling and his mural design was selected by PubliColor for an elementary school in East Harlem.
+He was a participant in the Artist in the Marketplace (AIM) Program at The Bronx Museum of the Arts and received a Rema Hort Mann Artist Community Engagement Grant.
+In 2021 he was a recipient of the City Artist Corps Grant from New York Foundation for the Arts, an Artist in Residence at Sugar Hill Children's Museum of Art and Storytelling, and his mural design was selected by PubliColor for an elementary school in East Harlem.